Welcome, friend! It’s so good to have you here!

 I’ve lived all my life in the rural South, and I’m just a country girl at heart.
 I love wide open fields, going barefoot, late evenings on the front porch with my love, and being a mom.
 Oh, and coffee.
-Let’s not forget coffee!

 While I love and cherish (though, admittedly not enough) these treasures, it’s not all roses.

-Friend, that’s why I am here.
+That’s why I am here.
 I want to always be honest with you, to share my struggles, share my trench-life.
 There are two reasons: 1) I have so often felt so isolated and alone and that no one really gets it, and so I want to be open and transparent in an effort to help you know you are NOT alone, and 2) I want to be an encouragement when you do feel that way and urge us all to find joy in the trenches.

 You were created for such a time as this.
 Let’s do this together!